-Scientists and engineers worldwide are rising to battle the COVID-19 crisis.
+Scientists and engineers worldwide are battling the COVID-19 pandemic.
 Here are some examples of their work, including epidemiological analysis, diagnostics, and ventilator models.

 Influence of wind and relative humidity on the social distancing effectiveness to prevent COVID-19 airborne transmission: A numerical study